 With the approval of the appropriate program director, a seminar or special topics course may be substituted for an economics or political science course in the optional pair area.
-PSC 960, Internship in Local Government, will be arranged to meet the student's particular interests.
+PSC 960 Political Science Internship will be arranged to meet the student's particular interests.